Joeseff6/BloggersBlog/README.md

 ## What to Expect From the Application

 The user will be able to access a live application deployed through Heroku which presents the user a blog site.
-User sign-up and and login is required to both create and view posts. _**THIS IS A BEGINNER APP IN PROGRESS, PLEASE DON'T INPUT PERSONAL INFORMATION!**_
+User sign-up and and login is required to both create and view posts.

 Once a user is created, they will be taken to a posts page where all existing posts will appear.
 To make a post, the user can click the "New Post" button and input a title and comment for submission.
 Other users are allowed to comment onto the post.

-_In the app's current state, comments can be submitted but won't be shown.
-This will be updated in a future release._
+## Latest Updates and New Releases

+* Users can now access their dashboard where all of their posts will be displayed
+* Users are able to delete and edit their posts from their dashboard
+* Posted comments will now be seen from others users
+* A "new post" button has been added to the bottom right of the Posts page for desktop resolution sizes
+* Aesthetic changes were made to the UI

+## Future Releases

+* Allow users to edit or delete their comments on posts
+* Add ability for users to upload a profile picture
+* Show user profile picture on posts and comments
+* Enable pagination for posts

 ## Technologies/Methodology